Mountain Valley Recycling Plant, Kentucky, United States of America

 MVR purchases the plastic required for the plant from retailers and material recovery facilities.
 The company uses lean manufacturing techniques to improve the efficiency of its production process and help reduce the plant's carbon footprint.

-The facility is equipped with six recycling lines, although the plant is currently running on three production lines.
+The facility is equipped with six recycling lines.
+The plant had commenced its operations with three production lines.
 The lines are fitted with wash and sort lines, grinders and extruders to produce recycled resin.
 Advanced sorting, cleaning and pelletising equipment is also installed at the plant.

-Some of the equipment will be sourced from MVR's Morristown facility, which is planned to be shut down.
+Some of the equipment was sourced from MVR’s now defunct Morristown facility.

 The Kentucky Economic Development Finance Authority granted $1m in tax benefits for MVR.
 The company can earn the incentive as corporate and wage assessment credits.